The Bible is Consistent with Historical Evidence

 Belief in speculative, heretical principles can cause Jews to lose their share in olam habaah (the next world).
 Unfortunately, there seem to be many “Chabad philosophers” who may be presenting ideas that conflict with traditional Torah sources.
 Jews who continue to listen to lectures by Chabad philosophers should be constantly asking – where are authentic Torah sources for this philosopher’s opinions?

-CHABAD REPLACEMENT THEOLOGY (4)
+CHABAD REPLACEMENT THEOLOGY:MOSHIACH

 Certain Chabad writers have greatly distorted the Rambam’s writings in regards to Moshiach to prove that the deceased Chabad rebbe is Moshiach.
 This bears resemblance to the Christian censors that mistranslated or deleted writings of the Jewish prophets that proved that the false Moshiach Jesus was not the Moshiach.